-If you'd like to ensure one clear winner or set of winners, you can easily do this by adding a "tie breaking" section at the end of your event.
+If you'd like to ensure one clear winner or set of winners, you can easily do this, there are two ways:

-You'd put this section after eg. your last Score Summary.
+You'd put this section after eg. your last Score Summary slide.

 Usable Example: Quiz Deck Template with Tie Breaker round